TruptiM18/counter-app/README.md

+# Counter App

-Counter App - To learn basic functionalities of React An oversimplified version of ECOM App Cart
+## An oversimplified version of ECOM App Cart to learn basic concepts of React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).